wazuh/wazuh-documentation/source/cloud-service/index.rst

 Cloud service
 =============

-Wazuh Cloud hosts and manages all the Wazuh components in one integrated platform, allowing you to capitalize on the Wazuh capabilities and features.
-It provides cloud-delivered protection with *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR).

-The cloud solution offers scalability with its flexible infrastructure.
-You can tailor the cloud solution to meet specific needs and upgrade it to the most appropriate tier.

-Also, data in single-tenant cloud environments is completely isolated.
-That means that your account is the only one with access to the environment and the Wazuh components, providing another layer of security.

-The setting up of a Wazuh Cloud environment is streamlined.
-Installing the Wazuh components, defining scalability, and updating the solution is all handled by Wazuh.
+Wazuh Cloud hosts and manages all the Wazuh components in one integrated platform.
+You can create and tailor your Cloud environment to meet specific needs and upgrade it to the most appropriate tier.
+The setting up of a Wazuh Cloud environment is streamlined: installing and updating the Wazuh components, and defining scalability is all handled by Wazuh Cloud.

+Wazuh protects your enterprise with *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR), and Wazuh Cloud single-tennancy isolates your data, providing another layer of security.

-We provide a free trial for you to create a cloud environment and access the Wazuh solution and its capabilities.
+We provide a free trial for you to create a Cloud environment and explore the Wazuh Cloud service.

 Learn more about Wazuh Cloud in the below sections.